twilio/twilio-video.js/README.md

 Building
 --------

 Fork and clone the repository.
-Then, install dependencies with the following command:
+Then, install dependencies with

 ```
 npm install